-It turns out that the source of the city's nickname, the name of the city itself and the name of the county we're located in (Mecklenburg) all go back to the same source - Queen Charlotte Sophia of Mecklenburg-Strelitz in Germany.
-The city of Charlottesville, Virginia can also be traced back to this queen.
+It turns out that the source of the city's nickname, the name of the city itself, and the name of the county where Charlotte is located (Mecklenburg) all go back to the same source: Queen Charlotte Sophia of Mecklenburg-Strelitz in Germany.
+Interestingly, the city of Charlottesville, Virginia, can also be traced back to this queen.

-At the time of Charlotte's founding all the way back in 1768, there was a large group of people in this area called "loyalists" - colonists who didn't necessarily want to separate and remained loyal to the British Crown.
-A large group had settled in this area since it was the intersection of two Native American trading paths (what's now the intersection of Trade and Tryon right in the middle of Uptown).
+At the time of Charlotte's founding all the way back in 1768, there was a large group of people in this area called "loyalists," colonists who didn't necessarily want to separate and remained loyal to the British Crown.
+These transplants had settled in this area since it was the intersection of two Native American trading paths.
+(This is now the intersection of Trade and Tryon, right in the middle of Charlotte's Uptown).